TREVOR's Stilt Shoes Gallery

 Spring 1990

 This is actually the same pair of shoes as the previous picture.
 But that winter, when I made my new stilt pants I also put red laces in my shoes.
 I think it looks better.
-It also came in handy when I went to a strictly red & yellow & black color scheme in 2001.
+It's also a precursor of when I went to a strictly red & yellow & black color scheme in 2000.

 Brianna & Jeffrey Lertora's birthday party